-3.4.4 Long-Term Performance Evaluation (36 to 60 Months)
+3.4.5 Long-Term Performance Evaluation (36 to 60 Months)

-The long-term objective of the field-scale demonstration project is to show continued immobilized DNAPLs in the former South Lagoon area.
+The long-term objective of the project is to show continued reduced mobility of DNAPLs in the former South Lagoon area.
 The primary method for evaluating the effectiveness of the ISGS remedy toward meeting this goal will be through monitoring of DNAPL recovery in the same wells as monitored during the immediate-, short-, and mid-term monitoring.
-DNAPL monitoring and recovery will continue to be performed on a monthly basis to ensure that DNAPLs remain immobilized.
+DNAPL monitoring and recovery will continue to be performed on a monthly basis to ensure that DNAPLs continue to have reduced mobility.